 NuVu Studio Health Form

-Participants in NuVu at MIT Design Studios Residential Program will live in a 4-star and conveniently located hotel in Cambridge located near MIT’s campus.
+Participants in NuVu at MIT Design Studios Residential will reside at the Boston-Cambridge Residence Inn which is conveniently located near MIT’s campus.
 Students will share a suite with two other students enrolled in the Summer Residential Program.
 Students will have the support of a full administrative and residential staff with Residential Assistants (RAs) assigned to groups of approximately 8 to 10 students, with 24 hour supervision.

 NuVu @MIT Design Studios